just1ngray/pyfig/tutorial/03_configuration_hierarchy.md

 ```

 The above config represents an example (default) config used by some fake application.
 It's configured to work
-well for development, since it targets local resources.
-However, when deploying to production, it's necessary to
+well for development since it targets local resources.
+However, when deploying to production it's necessary to
 specify production-specific settings.
 Instead of duplicating the config and making the modifications, we can
 instead just adjust the values of interest.